rmcclosk/thesis/reading/notes.md

 Turns out it's not that bad.
 * There are some other references in the discussion about methods to simultaneously estimate both trees.

+**[@ypma2012unravelling]**

+* Combines genetic, geographic, and epidemiological data to estimate transmission trees.
+* Assume that the tree data types are independent and take their product to get a total likelihood.
+* Apply to a flu outbreak on farms.

+**[@cottam2008integrating]**

+* "Integrates" genetic data into transmission tree construction by eliminating all trees which are inconsistent with known epidemiological data.
+* Uses something like UPGMA to reconstruct the trees.

+**[@leitner1996accurate]**

+* Use phylogenetic methods to reconstruct a known HIV transmission history by eliminating transmission trees not consistent with genetic data.
+* Most of the estimated phylogenies were quite accurate, even though the methods were crude.
+* Choice of gene has more of an impact than choice of method or model; more data was better.

+**[@jombart2011reconstructing]**

+* Phylogenetic methods will fail to reconstruct the transmission tree if both ancestors and descendants are present in a sample, which the authors claim is likely during the early stages of an epidemic.
+* Develop a method to find the optimal phylogeny consistent with known infection times, where "optimal" is defined as optimizing a weight function such as genetic distance.
+* Worked much better than phylogenetics when there were sampled ancestors.
+Phylogenetics did very poorly in this scenario.
+* Branch lengths are not estimated, only topology.
+* They suggest to use their method in densely sampled early epidemics.

+**[@didelot2014bayesian]**

+* Another method to combine genomic and epidemiological data to get a transmission tree, this time a Bayesian one.
+* Considers within-host diversity, in contrast to some of the other developed methods.
+* Points out that coalescences in the viral phylogeny coincide with transmissions when within-host diversity is zero.
+* They also infer the SIR parameters and effective population size.

 ## Stochastic Mapping